How to Protect Vegetables From Fall Insects

 Two common names, but one nasty pest: corn earworm and tomato fruitworm.

-The worm that wiggles its way into your sweet corn ears is the same pest that burrows into homegrown tomatoes.
+The worm that wiggles its way into your sweet corn ears is the same pest that burrows into homegrown tomatoes, right when you're ready to pick.
 Corn earworm and tomato fruitworm are two common names inspired by this single pest's favorite targets.
 Known by its alternating stripes of dark and light tan, this pest builds over summer months as new generations come every 28 to 35 days.4 Late-season corn crops and the year's final bounty of tomatoes are crops most at risk.

 Spotted cucumber beetles wreak havoc in late-season gardens.